hashicorp/design-system/website/docs/about/overview.md

 Helios is **not** meant to be used as a general-purpose UI library.

-If you intend to use Helios for **internal products or tools** in HashiCorp, please [contact the Design Systems Team](/about/support) before starting so we can discuss if Helios is a good fit for your team and how this might affect system overhead (changes, maintenance, support, etc).
+If you intend to use Helios for **internal products or tools** in HashiCorp [contact the Design Systems Team](/about/support) before starting so we can discuss if Helios is a good fit for your team and how this might affect system overhead (changes, maintenance, support, etc).

 ### External products